mpoelsterl1217/My-Story/README.md

 # My-Story
-This is a repository for my story about my awesome day at Lane Tech
+This is a repository for my story about my awesome day at Lane Tech.

+It was a **super awesome** day.